abinit/abinit/doc/tutorial/eph4zpr.md

 In the third input *teph4zpr_7.in*, we have computed WFK files on different $\kk-$-meshes and a relatively small number of empty states (XXX).
-We can finally use these extra WFK files to perform ZPR calculations
+We can finally use the other WFK files generated in *teph4zpr_3.in* to perform ZPR calculations.

 ```sh
  ndtset 3